On This Page

 • Gemini with Web Access

-They are updated almost in real time, depending on the indexing of websites.
+They are updated almost in real time, depending on website indexing.
 They use a retrieval system.
 First, they search the current database, like the internet, Google News, or an API.
 Then, they generate a response based on their findings.

 If you publish an article on a site indexed by Google News, Perplexity and ChatGPT (with browsing) can use it in their responses in 1–2 hours.